Programmes

 We’re very pleased to be continuing the programme in 2025/26.
 The programme is now focusing on building and supporting a network of creative leaders across the city through a series of leadership events and networking opportunities.

-Scroll down to find out about current opportunities and events.
+Scroll down to find out about events.

 Events